Know All About Rummy Points And Scoring

 For more practical understanding, imagine you have two consecutive cards, like 7♥ and 8♥, in hand.
 Here you can use a Joker card to replace the missing 9♥.

-However, there are two types of Joker cards in the rummy game — printed joker (using the card with a joker imprinted on it) & wild joker (utilising the missing number of different suits).
+However, there are two types of Joker cards in the rummy game — printed joker (using the card with a joker imprinted on it) & wild joker (utilizing the missing number of different suits).

 - An example of an impure sequence with a printed joker - 7♥ 8♥ PJ.